Phrasal Verbs Related to Food and Cooking

 Warm up

-Meaning: to heat a meal which had been cooked before.
+Meaning: to reheat a meal that has been previously cooked.

 - It’s very convenient to have a cooked meal in your fridge so you can just warm it up and eat it when you don’t feel like cooking.